oracle-livelabs/goldengate/oci-ggs/create/create-gb.md

     The source and target databases appear in the list of Connections.
 The connection becomes Active after a few minutes.

+10. Repeat Task 3, steps 1-6, to unlock the GGADMIN user for the TargetADW database.

 ## Task 5: Review the deployment details

 After the deployment is created and active, you can perform the following actions on the deployment details page: